hogoww/Polyphemus/README.md

 - using an image```(MemoryInspector newFromImage: path) open```.

 The path should be provided as a string.
-A [small image](https://github.com/carolahp/PharoBootstrap/) is provided by default and its path is accessible through the message send: ```AbstractInspectorsTest new pathTo64BitImage.```.
+A [small image](https://github.com/carolahp/PharoBootstrap/) is provided by default and its path is accessible through the message send: ```PharoImageAccessor pathToCandle64Bit.```.
+You can also download the latests minimal & regular Pharo images using the class ```PharoImageAccessor.```.

 # UI Details